MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-modechange.md

 ---
 title: ModeChange Event of the AxWindowsMediaPlayer Object
-description: The ModeChange event occurs when a mode of Windows Media Player is changed. ms.assetid: '56308425-dce5-4691-8970-c0807744abef'
+description: The ModeChange event occurs when a mode of Windows Media Player is changed. ms.assetid: 56308425-dce5-4691-8970-c0807744abef
+keywords:
-keywords: ["ModeChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- ModeChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: